-- 1. Increase in certified seafarers competent for ocean-going ships102; - 2.
-Increase in certified seafarers competent for domestic ships103; - 3.
-Number of new education and training standards, developed on professional, skills or expertise programs104; - 4.
+- 1. Increase in certified seafarers competent for ocean-going ships; - 2.
+Increase in certified seafarers competent for domestic ships; - 3.
+Number of new education and training standards, developed on professional, skills or expertise programs; - 4.
 Increase of certified seafarers for Operational and Management Levels (officers); - 5.
 Increase in the number of licensed Naval Architects and Marine Engineers; - 6.
-Increase of certified Welders and Fitters for ships and shipbuilding; - 7.
-Increase of graduates of Naval Architecture and Marine Engineering Degree Program; - 8.
-Increase of Filipino graduates of maritime-related programmes105
+Increase of graduates of Naval Architecture and Marine Engineering Degree Program; and, - 7.
+Increase of Filipino graduates of maritime-related programmes